Branding

 1. Create color standards

-The fastest way to own a particular color within your market is to stake out a unique color, and then use it consistently.
-The best way to stay consistent is to create a brand standards manual cataloging your unique colors, and to share those standards with everyone who creates materials for your company.
+The fastest way to own a particular color within your market is to stake out a unique color and then use it consistently.
+The best way to stay consistent is to create a brand standards manual cataloging your unique colors and to share those standards with everyone who creates materials for your company.
 It’s important to get very specific.
-You can’t just own “red”.
-You’ll need to create Pantone® and CMYK standards for print, as well as RGB and hex (or hexidecimal) color standards for digital and web design.
+You can’t just own “red.”
+You’ll need to create Pantone® and CMYK standards for print, as well as RGB and hex (or hexadecimal) color standards for digital and web design.
 Established brands keep this type of information in a comprehensive brand identity standards manual.

 Do you know your brand colors?
 Are you able to quickly find and share them?